Oulu child murders: Discovery

-On June 3, 2014, Oulu police received a complaint about some foul-smelling packages found in the basement storage of an apartment block in the center.
+On 3 June 2014, Oulu police received a complaint about some foul-smelling packages found in the basement storage of an apartment block in the centre.
 When examined, the packages were found to contain the bodies of five infants.

 The 35-year-old mother of these children, Kaisa Emilia Vornanen-Karaduman (b.
 1979), was arrested and detained on suspicion of manslaughter and concealment of a corpse.
 During interrogation, the charges were increased to five homicides.
 The woman claimed that she had given birth at home, and preserved the bodies after death in a freezer.
 She could not explain the motive for her actions, and denied deliberately killing them.
 As the latest apartment did not have a freezer, the bodies had been put in a basement storage.

 The preliminary investigation determined that the children were born in the years 2005, 2007, at the turn of the year 2011–2012, 2012 and 2013.
 They were born in apartments on Rommakkokatu and Peltokatu streets.
 The causes of death could not be determined, because the bodies had been severely degraded by then.
 According to the prosecutor later at trial, Vornanen-Karaduman had usually given birth in the bathroom or toilet, wrapped the babies up in plastic bags, put them in a bucket, closed it and then took it to the basement.
 In two instances, she claimed to have used a sauna bucket and a shoe box instead of a normal bucket.
 According to the prosecutor, the woman had left the children without any care or assistance after they were born.

 During the examinations, 28 people were interviewed as witnesses, including relatives, colleagues and acquaintances.
 Vornanen-Karaduman had hidden her pregnancies from the others, with loose clothing.
 Her relatives knew about one pregnancy, that the woman claimed had ended in a miscarriage.
 A former boss of Vornanen-Karaduman suspected that she was pregnant at one time, but she had explained to her manager that her stomach was rounded as a result of all the greasy pizzas that she had eaten the previous night.
 Vornanen-Karadumanen's father described his daughter as a pathological liar.

 Vornanen-Karaduman's lawyer stated in his final statement in the district court hearing that his client was pregnant, yet again, during the summer of 2014, when she was arrested by police.
 This pregnancy, however, was terminated at her own request.